Plant-Net/HIVE/README.md

   -c RFR_CLASSES [RFR_CLASSES ...], --rfr_classes RFR_CLASSES [RFR_CLASSES ...]
                         indicate the vector corresponding to classes in your experimental design for the random forest regression step, MAINTAIN THE SAMPLE ORDER
-  --gini                indicate if you want to use GINI as feature importance calculation for HIVE gene selection -fc FOLD_CHANGE, --fold_change FOLD_CHANGE
+  --gini                indicate if you want to use GINI as feature importance calculation for HIVE gene selection -ga, --gene_association
+                        indicate whether or not to perform also the selection (e.g. gene) association to condition -fc FOLD_CHANGE, --fold_change FOLD_CHANGE
                         path to log2FoldChange file of HIVE selected genes -M, --merge_cols      indicate wether there is the need to merge columns of l2fc matrix for final molecule association to condition, e.g. replicates